danielharrell/LectFall2015/Question.md

 can seem puzzling, once you think about it.
 For we can suppose I have no idea what you had for lunch; if I did, I wouldn't be asking you the question.
-But if I don't know what you had for lunch, then how am I able to refer to what you had for lunch in my question?
+But if I don't know what you had, then how can I refer to it?
+In your answer, by contrast, you can easily refer to what you had.
+For you know what you had and can tell me what it is.
+But then you won't be telling me you had *what* for lunch, as if the word "what" identified what you had.
+You will instead say something like: I had pizza for lunch.
+What is puzzling, then, is how the word "what" in my question can also refer to the pizza you had.
+For in one sense, we might say, the word "pizza" refers to something, while the word "what" refers to nothing.
+And this is the sense in which the word "pizza" tells me something, even everything, about what you had for lunch; while the word "what" tells me nothing.

+there is no pizza for me to
+refer to, the sense in which I can't identify what you had, my ignorance of what you had makes me incapable I am ignorant of what you had and without any way of I can refer to the pizza myself, by the word "what" in my question, in my question, And it is only because I don't know this was pizza, it seems, that I use the word "what" in a question about it. , My use of "what" for the pizza, then, seems necessitated by my ignorance of what you had; What is puzzling, then, is how the word "what" in my question can also refer to the pizza you had, since my ignorance of this since I am usand it can seem as if I would need to knowsince  But since I don't know this, it is puzzling how I can still refer to the pizza you had, puzzling, then, is how the word "what" in my question can also refer to this pizza, But this seems to mean that the "word" in my question is somehow able to refer to the pizza, yet without identifying it.
+What becomes puzzling, then, is how I am able to refer to pizza by the word "what" in my question, when You can refer to what you had for lunch, of course, since you know what you had and can tell me what it is.
 Without already knowing what you had, it can seem as if there is nothing for my "what" to refer to.
 (Put sentence about answer here, and how it too refers to what you had for lunch.)

 Perhaps you might reply
 that my use of the word "what" in the question is surely indeterminate rather than determinate, precisely since I don't know what it is you had for lunch.
+(Also mention that use of "what" is replaced in answer, suggesting the "what" is an expression of ignorance.)
+(What food, among the many there are, did you have for lunch.)

 Without already knowing
 what you had, it can seem as if there is nothing for the